HugoGit39/shinyfeed/README.md

 ![grid-view](./screenshots/grid-view.png)

-For a more compact view of the posts users can also display items in form of list
+For a more compact view of the posts users can also display items in form of a list

 ![list-view](./screenshots/list-view.png)